 SwC Poker does not offer a casino, sportsbook, dice, crash gambling, or bingo.

 SwC Poker is one of the first Bitcoin-only poker sites in the world.
-All player balances are denominated in Bitcoin, and all deposits and cashouts are done via the cryptocurrency as well.
+All player balances are denominated in Bitcoin and Bitcoin Cash, and all deposits and cashouts are done via these two cryptocurrencies as well.
 Bitcoin is an open-source, peer-to-peer internet protocol used for processing payments by many gambling sites.

 Deposits from your personal Bitcoin wallet are credited after just 1 confirmation on the Bitcoin network.
 The time for this is variable, but averages 10-30 minutes.
 Withdrawals are processed regularly, averaging 3-6 hours, but may take longer as each transaction on SwC Poker is processed manually.

-1 Chip on SwC Poker is worth 0.000001 Bitcoin.
-This unit is also known as uBTC.
-1,000,000 chips is equal to 1 Bitcoin.
+1 Chip on SwC Poker is worth 0.000001 Bitcoin or 0.000001 Bitcoin Cash depending on your preferred currency.
+Similarly, 1,000,000 chips is equal to 1 Bitcoin or 1 Bitcoin Cash depending on your preferred currency.
+These units are also known as uBTC and uBCH.
 Players can get a real-time, USD conversion of their account balance by inputting the following message into the poker site’s chat box: “5000 chips to USD”; replacing “5000 chips” with any amount you wish.

 The minimum deposit is the smallest unit of Bitcoin, 1 Satoshi, also expressed as 0.00000001 or 0.01 SWC Poker chips.
 The minimum withdrawal amount is 500 chips.
 The exact Bitcoin network fee is deducted from withdrawals.